espocrm/documentation/docs/administration/addresses.md

 Countries can also be [imported](import.md) from a CSV file.

 A default predefined country list with English names can be optionally loaded.
-Administration > Address Countries > top-right menu > Populate with default country list.
+To do this, follow: Administration > Address Countries > top-right menu > Populate with default country list.